-Individuals considered to have ABD/ExDS should never be taken to a custody suite but directly to the ED.
-However, on occasions, individuals with possible ABD/ExDS will be detained by the police and taken to a police station.
-At the police station the HCP, who will be an appropriately trained doctor, nurse or paramedic, will be called for advice.
+Individuals considered to have ABD should never be taken to a custody suite but should be taken directly to the ED.
+However, on occasions, individuals with possible ABD will be detained by the police and taken to a police station, or ABD may develop whilst the person is detained in police custody.

+At the police station the appropriately trained HCP, will be called for advice.
 In such circumstances, the HCP should advise that immediate hospitalisation is required and tell the police to telephone 999 for an ambulance.
-In the meantime, and especially if there is likely to be any delay in the attendance of the ambulance, an HCP should attend and assess the detainee.
-In such circumstances, the HCP may need to take advice from a senior colleague if any form of tranquillisation is considered necessary and if other approaches have failed to de-escalate the acutely disturbed behaviour.
+In the meantime, and especially if there is likely to be any delay in the attendance of the ambulance, the HCP should attend and assess the detainee.

+In such circumstances, the HCP may need to take advice from a senior colleague if efforts to de-escalate the acutely disturbed detainee have failed and some form of tranquillisation is considered necessary.